btc-vision/opnet/STAKING.md

 ### 1. Staking Your WBTC

 When you stake your WBTC tokens, they are locked in the smart contract for a minimum duration of 576 blocks.
 This period ensures that your tokens are committed to the staking process and helps maintain the stability of the reward system.
-The minimum amount you can stake is 0.0001 WBTC (10000 units).
+The minimum amount you can stake is 0.0001 WBTC (10000 sat).

 ### 2. Reward Pool